danielnilsson9/bbs-fw/README.md

 V1.5     | IAP15W4K61S4 | ~2019       | V1.4 printed on PCB, sticker with 1.5.

 ### BBS02B
+There are compatibility issues reported, this firmware is suspected to be incompatible with older BBS02 controllers.
+If you have a newer BBS02B you are probably fine, if you have an older controller it might not be a good idéa to flash this firmware.

 Revision | MCU          | Released    | Comment
 -------- | ------------ | ----------- | --------------------